Corporate Social Responsibility examples are all around us.

-As a result, entities have put programs in place to ensure that employees have multiple avenues to report troublesome behavior, conduct or practices without fear of retaliation.
+As a result, entities have put programs in place to ensure that employees have multiple avenues to report troublesome behavior, conduct, or practices without fear of retaliation.

 12. Sponsoring Charitable Matching Programs

-13. Organizing Employee Volunteering Opportunities
+13. Organizing Volunteer Opportunities

 14. Founding Non-Profit Organizations

-15. Giving back to the local community
+15. Giving Back to the Local Community

 Have you seen other examples of Corporate Social Responsibility?
 Let us know in the comments!